 The exquisite trauma and trouble that women in the world have been through isn’t something new for us.
 Over years we’ve witnessed that and the movements that have followed.
 Atrocities against women have been high in conflict zones, where law and order often tosses and it is easy for rowdies to execute brutality.
 A God Who Hates Women is a real story of a woman and her son to survive in a war-torn zone amidst extremely wicked beings and volatile circumstances, and at a time when patriarchy was dominant and irrationality was at the epitome.

-The acclaimed Iranian-American political scientist Dr Majid Rafizadeh narrates 26803060the story of none other than his mother and the grim treatment she received from the men her parents forcefully married her to, at a young age.
+The acclaimed Iranian-American political scientist Dr Majid Rafizadeh narrates the story of none other than his mother and the grim treatment she received from the men her parents forcefully married her to, at a young age.
 In an age, when his mother, a Syrian, wanted to pursue studies, her parents stuck to the so-called societal norms of tying knots to literally “get rid of her”.

 At that tender age, when she deserved love and comfort, all she received was slaps, kicks, punches, mocks and abuses from the men she was told to consider her everything and set up a different world with.
 And even as she and her rights as a woman were violated by these atrocities, the neighborhood remained calm and ignorant, as if nothing hellish happened.